eush77/dyn-curry/README.md

 ### curry = require('dyn-curry')
 ### curry([ctx], fn)

-Returns the wrapper function.
+Returns a wrapper function.

 Inside `fn`, return `curry` to indicate that the function needs more arguments.
 It shouldn't usually produce any side effects, because the wrapper will be called each time new chunk of arguments is supplied.
 Return fast.

 Finally, `curry` is curried itself!
 If the first argument is not a function, it will wait for the function to come.
-(Be careful: if the context is a function indeed, you should pass all of the arguments at once, no currying will happen - sorry!)
+(Be careful: if the context is a function indeed, you should pass all of the arguments at once, no currying will happen — sorry!)

 ## Examples